 Finally, we are built for visual learners, and thus have hundreds of videos, illustrations, and code visualizations.

-The first is our illustrations and visualizations: no other resource has such beautiful, helpful artifacts accompanying each guide.
+2. Our illustrations and visualizations: no other resource has such beautiful, helpful artifacts accompanying each guide.
 Professionally curated diagrams and the ability to step through code are priceless for visual learners.
 All of our artifacts are made by programmers with a design background, ensuring that comprehension comes with aesthetics.

-Third, we teach via recall.
+5. We teach via recall.
 By forcing you to tackle smaller hint questions as you think through challenges, we are priming your brain to remember concepts better.

 It's 100% free to sign up!
 All members can try to solve all of the technical problems, as well as access existing problems and lessons which are being developed.

 For unlimited access to the full course, please click here to enroll in the complete AlgoDaily curriculum.
-We charge a one-time payment of $79 for one year of access.
+We charge a one-time payment of

 AlgoDaily is designed for: